 Western Sussex Hospitals NHS Trust

-Western Sussex Hospitals NHS Trust serves a population of around 450,000 people who live in a catchment area covering most of West Sussex.
-The Trust runs three hospitals: St Richard's Hospital in Chichester, Southlands Hospital in Shoreham-by-Sea , and Worthing Hospital in the centre of Worthing.
+Western Sussex Hospitals NHS Trust serves a population of around 450,000 people across a catchment area covering most of West Sussex.
+The Trust runs three hospitals: St Richard's Hospital in Chichester, Southlands Hospital in Shoreham-by-Sea, and Worthing Hospital in the centre of Worthing.

-The Trust was created on 1 April 2009 by a merger of Royal West Sussex NHS Trust, which managed St Richard's Hospital, and Worthing and Southlands Hospitals NHS Trust.
+It was created in 2009 by a merger of Royal West Sussex NHS Trust and Worthing and Southlands Hospitals NHS Trust, and became an NHS Foundation Trust in 2013.

 Sussex Community NHS Trust

-Sussex Community NHS Trust provides NHS community health services for people who live in West Sussex and Brighton and Hove.
+Sussex Community NHS Trust is the main provider of community NHS healthcare across Brighton and Hove and West Sussex.
+Its clinicians and support staff provide essential medical, nursing and therapeutic care to over 8,000 adults, children and families a day.
 As the area’s main provider of community healthcare services, the Trust bridges the gap between home and hospital, helping people to recover, stay healthy and live as independently as possible.